denysvitali/denvit-blog/content/posts/pmos-k3s-cluster.md

 kubectl run tmp-shell --rm -i --tty --image nicolaka/netshoot
 ```

 This spawned a shell in a container that had all the network tools I needed to debug the issue.
-Of course I had to make sure that the container was running on the affected node (I actually used a daemonset to make sure it was running on all the nodes).
+Of course I had to make sure that the container was running on the affected node (I actually used a `DaemonSet` to make sure it was running on all the nodes).

 The problems were: